Exploiting Sparsity for Semi-Algebraic Set Volume Computation: Linear sparse volume computation

 \begin{rqe} The LP \eqref{lincomp}-\eqref{linspt} is formulated as a single problem on $m$ unknown measures.
 However, it is possible to split it in small chained subproblems to be solved in sequence.
-Each subproblem is associated with a clique (in the linear tree clique graph) and it takes as input the results of the subproblem associated with its parent clique.
+Each subproblem is associated with a {maximal} clique (in the linear clique tree) and it takes as input the results of the subproblem associated with its parent clique.
 This way, the sparse volume computation is split into $m$ linked low-dimension problems and solved sequentially.
 This may prove useful when $m$ is large because when solving the SDP relaxations associated with the single LP \eqref{lincomp}-\eqref{linspt}, the SDP solver may encounter difficulties in handling a high number of measures simultaneously.
-It should be easier to sequentially solve a high number of low-dimensional problems with only one unknown measure. \end{rqe}
+It should be easier to sequentially solve a high number of low-dimensional problems with only one unknown measure. {Both formulations being strictly equivalent, this would not change the convergence properties of the sparse scheme.} \end{rqe}